Skip to main content

 Whirlpool recommends using Swash™ Laundry Detergent.
 It is designed to work in both high-efficiency (HE) and non-HE washing machines.
 With an 8x concentrated formula, you’ll use about a quarter of the detergent you’d need with a traditional 2x concentration detergent.
 It may look like a small amount, but you’ll be amazed at its effectiveness.

-swash logo.jpg
+swash logo.png

 The "Clean Washer" cycle needs to be run